I Believe in You (Kylie Minogue song)

 "I Believe in You" is a song by Australian singer Kylie Minogue from her second major greatest hits album, Ultimate Kylie (2004).
-It was released as the lead single from the compilation on 29 November 2004, by Parlophone.
-It was written by Minogue alongside its producers Jake Shears and Babydaddy.
-"I Believe in You" is a pop and Euro disco song in which Minogue proclaims there are many things in which she does not believe, but that she does believe in her lover.
+It was released as the lead single from the compilation on 29 November 2004.
+Minogue co-wrote the song alongside its producers: Jake Shears and Babydaddy from Scissor Sisters.
+"I Believe in You" is a pop and Euro disco song in which Minogue proclaims there are many things in which she does not believe, but that she does believe in the listener.

 "I Believe in You" received positive reviews from music critics.
-Commercially the song was also successful, reaching number one on the Romanian Top 100, number two in the United Kingdom and at number six in Australia.
-The song became a dance club hit in the United States, peaking at number three on the Billboard Hot Dance Club Play chart in 2005 and earning a nomination for a 2006 Grammy Award in the "Best Dance Recording" category.
+Commercially the song was also successful, reaching number one in Romania, number two in the United Kingdom and number six in Australia.
+The song became a dance hit in the United States, peaking at number three on the Billboard Dance Club Play chart and number four on the Billboard Dance Radio Airplay chart.
+It earned a nomination for a 2006 Grammy Award in the Best Dance Recording category.